zkurtz/pydens/README.md

 allocate resources to address an epidemic, market a product, etc.
 - **Feature engineering**: The density at a point with respect to any subset of the dimensions of a feature space can encode useful information.
-- **Anomaly detection**: A "point of low density" is a common working definition of "anomaly", although it's not the only one.
+- **Anomaly/novelty/outlier detection**: A "point of low density" is a common working definition of "anomaly", although it's not the only one.
 (In astrostatistics, for example, a density spike may draw attention as a possible galaxy.)

 Evaluating the performance of a density estimator is not straightforward.
 We rely on a